bluss/pyproject-local-kernel/README.md

 ## Quick Start

 1. Install ryeish-kernel in your jupyterlab environment and restart jupyterlab
-2. Create a new directory and notebook, select ryeish-kernel in the notebook
+2. Create a new directory and notebook, select the **Rye** kernel for the notebook
 3. Run

    * `!rye init --virtual`